 As she traces William’s life in London, Bexhill-on-Sea and, ultimately, Edinburgh, where he died from “illnesses you’d associate with poverty” in 1907, it becomes clear William was a conman.
 According to an article in the British Journal Of Photography, copies of which are held at the British Museum, he charged pupils who wanted to become photographers.
 But there was no training and William appeared in court, charged as a fraudster.

 How much did such a chaotic life affect young Fred?
 “I find [William] quite entertaining,” says Fiona, “but the impact of his behaviour on [his children] is pretty devastating.”

 Fiona also wants to know more about her Scottish roots.
-Heading for the village of Hopeman on the Moray Firth, the village where her father grew up, Fiona hears how her trawler skipper great-grandfather, John Bruce, was killed while on minesweeping duty during World War One.
-With John’s death, Fiona’s great-grandmother, another Isabella, was left to raise eight children.
-It must have been a tough life, although not as harsh as that endured by her 3xgreat-grandfather, George Bruce, another rogue.
+Heading for the village of Hopeman on the Moray Firth, the village where her father grew up, Fiona hears how her trawler skipper great grandfather, John Bruce, was killed while on minesweeping duty during the First World War.
+With John’s death, Fiona’s great grandmother, another Isabella, was left to raise eight children.
+It must have been a tough life, although not as harsh as that endured by her 3x great grandfather, George Bruce, another rogue.
 Poor relief records call him “a drunken creature,” and he died of malnutrition.

 Fiona says that what she's learnt through her search has not only brought the past alive, but also provided a new perspective on her father’s success.
 “I feel incredibly proud of my dad,” Fiona says.
 “And when I come back [to Hopeman, a village in Scotland] and I see what he started from and what the rest of them started from, it’s a really amazing thing.”